George Olliver: 1980s to 2000s

-In May, 1983, the live album, Live at the Bluenote was released.
-With jay Jackson as emcee, the songs included "Fannie Mae" by Jayson King, "In the Midnight Hour" by Roy Kenner, Shawne Jackson on "Heatwave", "Up On the Roof" by Olliver and more.
+In the 1980s Olliver entered a new chapter as co-owner and music director of Toronto’s Bluenote Club (1982–1992).
+The venue became the city’s “Home of Rhythm & Blues,” presenting legends like Wilson Pickett, Etta James, Sam & Dave, Solomon Burke, and Martha Reeves alongside Olliver’s own group Gangbuster.
+In 1983, Live at the Bluenote was released (produced by Domenic Troiano).
+With Jay Jackson as emcee, the songs included "Fannie Mae" by Jayson King, "In the Midnight Hour" by Roy Kenner, Shawne Jackson on "Heatwave", "Up On the Roof" by Olliver and more.
+The Bluenote was also where a young Whitney Houston gave her first Canadian club performance in 1985.

-As of 2006 he was performing with two of his bands, one was George Olliver & Gangbuster, and the other, his gospel band, Caught Away.
+In 1987, he released his first studio solo album Dream Girl, which earned him a Juno nomination for Best R&B Album in 1987.

+As of 2006, he was performing with two of his bands, one was George Olliver & Gangbuster, and the other, his gospel band, Caught Away.
 In 2008, he released a gospel album, George Olliver's Gospel Soul - Look Up.

-In May, 2010, he was booked to appear at the Books for Reading World Literacy Concert, a fund raiser held at St. Andrew’s Place in Sudbury to help with costs of sending a shipping of a container of school supplies to a developing country.
+In May, 2010, he was booked to appear at the Books for Reading World Literacy Concert, a fund raiser held at St. Andrew's Place in Sudbury to help with costs of sending a shipping of a container of school supplies to a developing country.

-October, 2013 marked his 50th year in the music business.
+October 2013 marked his 50th year in the music business.

 In 2016, he was appearing with his band Gangbuster in Peterborough.

 On Friday January 5, 2018, Cashbox Canada announced that he was to receive the Cashbox Canada Legacy Award.